- Clinical science

 - Age range: 30–65 years

-- Most common cause of vanishing bile duct syndrome (a condition in which intrahepatic ducts are progressively destroyed)
+- Miscellaneous: most common cause of vanishing bile duct syndrome (a condition in which intrahepatic ducts are progressively destroyed)

 Epidemiological data refers to the US, unless otherwise specified.